 How far you are along your fitness journey can also affect how quickly your fitness drops off.
 Beginners, and those with a smaller base of fitness, will lose fitness at a faster rate than seasoned exercisers, who may lose peak fitness relatively swiftly but then see a slower decline in base fitness.

-When we asked Bryce Hastings, physiotherapist and Head of Research for Les Mills, about the value of “exercise holidays” he said it all depends on the individual, but if you’re hanging out for a holiday, chances are your body could probably do with some rest too.
+When we asked Bryce Hastings, Les Mills Head of Research, about the value of ‘exercise holidays’ he said it all depends on the individual, but if you’re hanging out for a holiday, chances are your body could probably do with some rest too.

 “Regular everyday exercisers are notorious for not taking breaks from endless exercise,” he explains.
 “They establish a routine, which is great, and they religiously stick to it … potentially adding to the load when a new fitness class or training innovation comes along.
 Chances are, their body doesn’t need a fresh new training innovation – it may well need a rest!”

 Bryce says the holiday period can be a great time to take a break and then reset your regular exercise routine.
-But he advises against taking a break from physical activity all together – you could factor in regular walks and even squeeze in the odd workout on the go.
+But he advises against taking a break from physical activity all together – you could factor in regular walks and even squeeze in the odd workout.
+If you find yourself really in need of those exercise endorphins while on vacation, Hastings suggests you try one of the easy-to-stream workouts available on LES MILLS+.

 A word of warning …